UKradioastro/UKRAA_PicoMuon/README.md

 This can be done after the plots are completed automatically using CRON.

 1. Open terminal window

-2. Type
+&nbsp;

+2. Type the following command and press enter - this will open crontab text editor.
 ```
 sudo crontab -e
 ```

-and press enter - this will open crontab text editor.
+&nbsp;

 3. Scroll to bottom and type the following after what you had previously typed in above...

 ```